Recovering Damages for Nerve Injuries in Ada, OK

 Functional Capacity Documentation

-Documentation of how the nerve damage affects daily activities and work becomes critical.
+Documentation of how the nerve damage affects daily activities and work matters significantly.

 Patient Pain Journals